joshadnu2019/joshadnu2019.github.io/README.md

 This kind of cat can help people who are experiencing anxiety and depression, it will let them comfort in their problems.
 A puspin cat is affectionate, playful, quiet, calm, or also a mice hunter, so be cautious of its playful skills that might bite you.
 So take care of puspin cats to let them live longer.

+What Cats teach us:
+Indulge your curious spirit
+Choose your friends wisely
+Get plenty of rest
+Maintain a well-groomed appearance
+Don't forget to show your appreciation
+Eat more fish
+Stay aware of your surroundings
+Spend time soaking up the sun

 Fun Fact: